MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Conclusion

 The Sasho tooling provides a visual, interpretable mechanism to interpret and improve natural language queries.
-Please reach out to the Marcel Migration team for any questions.